India's struggle to defend rupee shifts focus to rate hikes

 The RBI and finance minister's office did not comment for this story.

-Over the past month, the three-month overnight indexed swap rate has risen 50 basis to 7 percent, suggesting markets are pricing in a total 50 basis points increase in RBI rates by December.
+Over the past month, the three-month overnight indexed swap rate has risen 50 basis points to 7 per cent, suggesting markets are pricing in a total 50 basis points increase in RBI rates by December.

 On Friday, Finance Minister Arun Jaitley said India would cut "non-necessary" imports, ease overseas dollar borrowing restrictions for manufacturers and relax rules around banks raising masala bonds, or rupee-denominated overseas bonds.